tabria/TravelGuide/README.md

 ivka - admin comments CRUD - create , edit, delete comments, manage map locations

 The project is in the TravelGuide.zip.
-Before pushing zip your project into TravelGuide.zip and then push
+Before pushing,  zip your project into TravelGuide.zip and then push